CrunchyData/postgres-operator/docs/content/Installation/postgres-operator-installer/ansible-pgo-installer.md

 Please reference the [Configuring the Inventory File](/installation/install-with-ansible/prerequisites#configuring-the-inventory-file) documentation as you update the inventory file.

-#### PGO-Installer Specific Inventory Options
+#### PostgreSQL Operator Installer Specific Inventory Options
-The PostgreSQL Operator Installer has settings defined in the example inventory file that are not referenced in the [Configuring the Inventory File](i/installation/install-with-ansible/prerequisites#configuring-the-inventory-file) section of the documentation.
+The PostgreSQL Operator Installer has settings defined in the example inventory file that are not referenced in the [Configuring the Inventory File](/installation/install-with-ansible/prerequisites#configuring-the-inventory-file) section of the documentation.

 | Name | Default | Required | Description |